MEET THE TEAM

 During her youth, she encountered negative representations and discrimination towards the Ainu and discovered a stark contrast between the general public view and her people.
 She began to wonder what does it mean to be Ainu in the twenty-first century?
 This gave her motivation to explore a way to express the contemporary livelihood of the Ainu.

 She obtained her master in Indigenous Studies and doctorate degree in Community Planning and Cultural Understanding from the UiT Arctic University of Norway, Tromsø in 2020.
 She’s held an internship in the Project to Promote ILO Policy on Indigenous and Tribal Peoples (PRO 169) at the International Labour Organisation, Geneva Switzerland.
-She contributes to collaborative research and Ainu performing art on the multifaceted articulations of Indigenous knowledge through museums and theaters as artist.
+She is currently an affiliated researcher at the Research Faculty of Media and Communication at Hokkaido University and contributes to collaborative research and Ainu performing art on the multifaceted articulations of Indigenous knowledge.
+She also engages with the ArCSII (Arctic Challenge for Sustainability) as a research collaborator.
+She is an editorial board member of AlterNative: an International Journal of Indigenous Peoples in New Zealand, Aotearoa.

 SABRA HARRIS - CONTRIBUTOR